Penny, British Columbia: Relief programs during the Great Depression

 The Aleza Lake to Tête Jaune highway-construction relief project began in 1931.
 The seven camps between Aleza Lake and McBride housed 500 workers.
 Discontent in the camps prompted demands for increased wages, and strike action occurred in April and July 1932, at which time the workers departed for Prince George.
 In August 1932, the province redirected the men to these isolated locations, now designated as non-work relief camps.
 Camp 88, Penny, was the largest of the group.
 On 19 November 1932, a physical confrontation with the camp foreman led to his replacement and a police investigation.
 On 25 November 1932, police arrested three agitators from the camp for travelling without railway tickets and they received one-month prison sentences.
 By month end, the camp held its full complement of 108 men.
 The camp closed in October 1933.

-The Penny location at about Mile 72 occupied the former GTP construction camp (formerly about Mile 162).
-In 1934, Edward (Ed) V. (1888–1951) & Elsie (1904–95) Chambers moved from Lindup to the camp, where Ed was employed, and by 1936, he worked at a logging camp across the river.
-Their children were D. Bernice (c.1923–?), James (Jim) (1924–?), Marie (possibly 1926–2010), Lillian Jean (c.1928–2002), Charles Lindburgh (Lindy) (1929–79), M. Jean (1930–2012), and Bette.

-The family settled in Penny just before World War II, with the children spending varying periods of their adult lives there.
-Ed remained until his death, and Elsie stayed.
-Bernice married Len Gagnon (1909–59), who worked in the sawmill.
-James (Jim) E. enlisted 1942–46, married Marion Hooker (1924–2002) of Bend, and settled in Vancouver.
-Marie moved to Jasper, and enlisted 1944–46.
-She lived in Vancouver and married J. McNeil.
-Lillian Jean enlisted 1944–45, married Chester Whelen (c.1921–2012), and settled in Alberta, but later married Michael Kosteck.
-Lindy remained based in Penny, married Alice Taylor, but later moved.
-M. Jean married local Charles (Charlie) F. Benton.
-Bette left for Vancouver and married.

 Roads

 In 1947, Standard Tie and Timber graded a 1 mi road through the town.
 By 1951, there were 21 cars in the community, but still only one mile of road.
 When Highway 16, linking Prince George and McBride, opened in 1969, many residents parked their vehicles on the opposite bank of the Fraser River.
 In winter, the frozen river could usually be crossed by an ice bridge, but if the weather was unusually mild, the train provided the only access.
 A proposal for a reaction ferry or bridge access divided the community.
 In 1995, volunteers upgraded a 12 km logging road, and for the next 20 years, maintained this only road access to the community.
 In 2017, the province agreed to maintain the private road to Longworth for two years.
 A replacement contract is under consideration.